SIWECOS/InfoLeak-Scanner/README.md

 `dangerLevel` is not relevant, simply define it to 0.
 `callbackurls` is an array of URLs.
 These URLs will get the result of the scanner (sent via POST).
-`userAgent` defines your individual user agent which you want to be send when scanning.
+`userAgent` defines your individual user agent which you want to be sent when scanning.

 ### GET
 Running the scanner with a GET request is much simpler.
 All you have to do is to